-Optional Protocol to the Convention on the Rights of the Child on the Involvement of Children in Armed Conflict: Adopted and opened for signature, ratification and accession by General Assembly Resolution A/RES/54/263 of 25 May 2000; entry into force 12 February 2002 agenda and supporting their reintegration to civilian life.
-The Paris Principles allow for all children under the age of 18 years in military ranks, in any role, to be covered collectively by the term 'child soldiers' and therefore afforded the benefit of protection under international law.
-The Paris Principles take into account the fact that the number of CAAFAG who actually carry weapons is just the tip of the iceberg, and that there are proportionally more child soldiers filling support and auxiliary roles.
+Commitments to protect children from unlawful recruitment or use by armed forces or armed groups, have been endorsed by 58 states and have the specific objective of preventing recruitment, securing the disengagement of children from armed groups and supporting their reintegration into civilian life.
+62 The Paris Principles allow for all children under the age of 18 years in military ranks, in any role, to be covered collectively by the term "child soldiers" and therefore afforded the benefit of protection under international law.
+The Paris Principles take into account the fact that the number of CAAFAG who actually carry weapons is just the tip of the iceberg, and that there are proportionally more child soldiers filling support and auxiliary roles.63